A Sheaf-Theoretic Construction of Shape Space: A Homotopy Sheaf on Shape Space

-\begin{rem}[Proof via Spectral Sequences] By Theorem 4.4.1 of Godemont \cite{godement} there is a resolution of $\bk_{Z_M}$ using the cover of $Z_M$ by $\{Z_{M_I}\}$.
+\begin{rmk}[Proof via Spectral Sequences] By Theorem 4.4.1 of Godemont \cite{godement} there is a resolution of $\bk_{Z_M}$ using the cover of $Z_M$ by $\{Z_{M_I}\}$.
 As such there is a weak equivalence (quasi-isomorphism)

 Applying the right derived pushforward functor preserves this weak-equivalence.
 This already proves, in essence, \v{C}ech descent for the PHT.
 More specifically, the homotopy sheaf axiom is witnessed via a first quadrant spectral sequence.
+To see this, observe that the sequence of chain complexes in (\ref{homotopysheafonstalks}) can be unpacked to be the double complex given by complex of stalks of the pushforward of singular cochain resolution to sequence~(\ref{godemont-resolution}).

 In practice, the spectral sequence gives a method of computing the PHT of $M$ at a point $(v,t)$.
 Passing to stalks the first quadrant of the $E_1$ page reads